 The name itself is enough.

 Hrithik Roshan was an unknown face before the release of this movie.
 This film made him famous overnight.
 For me, the movie gets more interesting when the second Hrithik comes on screen.

-Despite the all new starcast this was a success.
-The songs are nice written by Faaiz Anwar and music by Nikhil-Vinay.
+Despite the all-new star cast, this was a success.
+The songs are nicely written by Faaiz Anwar and music by Nikhil-Vinay.

 The youthful story which brought a southern star to the Bollywood.
 Yes, Madhavan's career took from this movie bringing him many more offers.